 Learn to Skate at Your Local Skate Canada Club

-Skate Canada – OTTAWA, ON: The 2019-2020 ice skating season is beginning in many communities across Canada and all Canadians have the opportunity to register for skating programs at your local Skate Canada club or skating school.
-Skating is an integral part of the Canadian experience, and with a diverse offering of programs, aspiring participants of all ages can learn at their own speed.
+Skate Canada – OTTAWA, ON: The 2018-2019 ice skating season is beginning in many communities across Canada and all Canadians have the opportunity to register for skating programs at your local Skate Canada club or skating school.
+Skating is an integral part of the Canadian experience, and with a diverse offering of programs, aspiring participants of all ages can learn at their own pace.

-Skate Canada is pleased to offer CanSkate, presented by Canadian Tire, the number one learn-to-skate program in the country.
-CanSkate is accessible to all Canadians and has been implemented in member clubs and skating schools nationwide.
+Skate Canada is thrilled to offer CanSkate, presented by Canadian Tire, the number one learn-to-skate program in the country.
+CanSkate is accessible to all Canadians and has been implemented in all member clubs and skating schools nationwide.

 The CanSkate program is based on principles of Sport Canada’s Long-Term Athlete Development (LTAD), and offers custom tools, professional coaching, a tested and proven curriculum, and delivery methods that guarantee strong basic skills and quicker skating development.
-The CanSkate program also teaches skills that prepare skaters for other popular Canadian ice sports such as hockey, ringette and speed skating, by working on the skaters’ balance, control and agility.
+The CanSkate program also teaches skills that prepare skaters for other popular Canadian sports like hockey, ringette and speed skating, by working on the skaters’ balance, speed, control and agility.

 Skating opportunities include:

-- Adaptive Skating – options are available within all of our programs for the development of skating skills.
+- Adaptive Skating – options are available with all our programs for the development of skating skills.
 Contact your local club for details.

 - Adult Skating – options are available through programs.
 Contact your local skating club for details and availability.

-All Skate Canada member coaches hold National Coaching Certification Program (NCCP) status, first aid and valid police clearance checks.
-Quality instruction is available at all 1,200 member clubs and skating schools across the country.
+All Skate Canada member coaches hold National Coaching Certification Program (NCCP) status, first aid and valid police clearance checks and quality instruction is available at all 1,200 member clubs and skating schools across the country.

-To learn more about skating programs near you, please contact your nearest club using Skate Canada’s Find a Club and let’s get skating Canada!
+To learn more about skating programs near you, please contact your nearest club using Skate Canada’s Find a Club and get skating with us!

 Emma Bowie, Communications Manager